 In the early days of the camp, A.L.
 Grow was one of those who came from Signal.
 In 1891, he was made local agent for a couple of the companies, and in 1894, that included the Grand Central property within the scope of his supervision.
-He evolved a great idea, that of consolidating all the mines of the district into one corporation that could handle the water, and thus again make available the riches of the flooded lower workings.
-Grow got satisfactory bonds on about all the properties.
+He evolved a great idea, that of consolidating all the district’s mines into one corporation that could handle the water and thus again make available the riches of the flooded lower workings.
+Grow got satisfactory bonds on all the properties.
 He tried to float the consolidation in New York and London but failed, though at one time came very near to success.

 In 1901, E.B.
 Gage came to the fore and took over the bonds.
 Gage knew the property very well indeed, for he had been superintendent and later president of the Grand Central Company.

 Not far from the old Contention workings, a Boom shaft, with the view toward tapping the great ledge at depth, was driven down to 1,080 feet.
-Good silver ore was found and it was felt that a wonderful copper body eventually would be uncovered a little further down.
-Other shafts were cleaned out and equipped, and an expensive forty-stamp mill was built.
+Good silver ore was found, and it was felt that a wonderful copper body eventually would be uncovered a little further down.
+Other shafts were cleaned out and equipped, and an expensive 40-stamp mill was built.
 As depth was attained, difficulty with water increased with every foot of sinking.
 A dozen great boilers were found necessary to provide steam for pumps that at one time were raising 8,000,000 gallons of water a day, the oil fuel expense alone amounting to $700 a day.
-It was said that all in all, the company showed debits amounting to over $5,000,000 during the term of its activities, with only relatively small returns from the ores extracted, for the main workings did not reach the point where the managers believed the best ore lay.
+It was said that all in all, the company showed debts amounting to over $5,000,000 during the term of its activities, with only relatively small returns from the ores extracted, for the main workings did not reach the point where the managers believed the best ore lay.
 Disaster came quickly in June 1909.
-Failure to properly drain the oil tanks let water into fuel pipes under the boilers and the fires immediately were extinguished.
+Failure to properly drain the oil tanks let water into fuel pipes under the boilers, and the fires were immediately extinguished.
 In the shaft, the water leaped upward and drowned out the pumps within an hour.
-New sinking pumps were lowered, but it was .just 15 months before the pumping station on the 1,000-foot level again was drained.
-The expense proved too much for the company to bear, and on January 19, 1911, the fires were pulled and the water again was allowed to rise unchecked to its natural level.
+New sinking pumps were lowered, but it was just 15 months before the pumping station on the 1,000-foot level was again drained.
+The expense proved too much for the company to bear, and on January 19, 1911, the fires were pulled, and the water was allowed to rise unchecked to its natural level again.
 On August 10, 1911, the company went into bankruptcy.
 On June 23, 1914, at the receiver’s sale, the whole property of the Tombstone Consolidated Mines Company was purchased for $500,000 by the Phelps-Dodge Company.

-The Phelps-Dodge Company, warned by the experience of its predecessor, has not attempted the task of draining the locality but is proceeding on an exploration of the ground that may take years before pumps again are started.
+The Phelps-Dodge Company, warned by the experience of its predecessor, has not attempted the task of draining the locality but is proceeding on an exploration of the ground that may take years before pumps were started again.

 During the period of bankruptcy, the trustee in bankruptcy of the property was none other than Mr. Grow, and it is notable that during this term, instead of sitting idly, he made the mines bear more than their own expense, producing $46,000 under a system of leases, with a minimum outlay.
-The property now controlled by the Phelps-Dodge Company in the district embraces about 150 claims.
+The property in the district, now controlled by the Phelps-Dodge Company, embraces about 150 claims.

 Apparently involved in the transfer to the Southern Pacific of the Santa Fe Railroad, east of Phoenix, was an agreement whereby 51% of the stock of the Development Company was to have been taken by the Southern Pacific for $3,500,000.
 With it, would have been carried control of the stock of the Tombstone, Imperial, Congress, and Poland mining companies, as well as the railroad out of Red Rock and a concession for building a railroad into Mexico.
 It was alleged that in July 1910, in consideration of the agreement, the defendant company, through its president, R.S.
 Lovett, promised to loan the Development Company $500,000; that this agreement was not kept; that the plaintiff was forced to borrow, under unfavorable terms, later to lose the hypothecated stock and that the mines finally had to be closed down for lack of funds to continue their operation.

-Notes and Author: This article is primarily a tale told by James Harvey McClintock between the years of 1913 and 1916 when he published a three-volume history of Arizona called Arizona: The Youngest State.
+Notes and Author: This article is primarily a tale told by James Harvey McClintock between the years 1913 and 1916 when he published a three-volume history of Arizona called Arizona: The Youngest State.
 However, the article that appears here is far from verbatim.
-While the story remains essentially the same as originally published, heavy editing has occurred for spelling and grammar corrections, revisions for the modern reader, and updates to this historic tale.
+While the story remains essentially the same as originally published, heavy editing has occurred for spelling and grammar corrections, revisions for the modern reader, and updates to this historical tale.
 McClintock began his career working at the Salt River Herald (later known as the Arizona Republic).
-He later earned a teaching certificate, served as Theodore Roosevelt’s right-hand-man in the Rough Riders, and become an Arizona State Representative.
+He later earned a teaching certificate, served as Theodore Roosevelt’s right-hand man in the Rough Riders, and became an Arizona State Representative.
 He died in California on May 10, 1934, at the age of 70.